KerimCETINBAS/microp/README.md

     }
 })

-// or you can register on a spesific path app.use("/", request => {
+// or you can register on a spesific route/path app.use("/", request => {

     return {